 Then came the Las Vegas invasion, spearheaded by the 3,000-room Venetian and closely followed by heavy hitters like Ritz-Carlton and Banyan Tree.

-Clever gimmicks like a scaled-down Eiffel Tower or a cable car have characterised more recent openings, but now Macao is moving into the realms of the designer superstars like Morpheus in the City of Dreams, with an eye-catching design by architectural legend Zaha Hadid.
+Clever gimmicks like a scaled-down Eiffel Tower or a cable car have characterised more recent openings, but now Macau is moving into the realms of the designer superstars like Morpheus in the City of Dreams, with an eye-catching design by architectural legend Zaha Hadid.

 Galaxy Hotel Macau

-Galaxy Macau’s most impressive features is the Grand Resort Deck, the world’s largest Skytop Wave pool, and Adventure Rapids, which at 575 metres is the world’s longest aquatic adventure river ride.
+Galaxy Macau’s most impressive features is the Grand Resort Deck, the world’s largest Skytop Wave pool, and Adventure Rapids, which at 575m is the world’s longest aquatic adventure river ride.

 The deck’s wildly popular with Mainland Chinese youngsters, many of whom live well inland and almost all of whom are whiling away the hours till Dad, and maybe Mum too, are finished winning a fortune at the tables.

 Ritz Carlton Macau

 The 250-key Ritz-Carlton Macau is a prime example.
 Opened in May 2015, it’s the city’s first all-suite accommodation, perched on the upper floors of the Galaxy Resort hard by the Cotai Strip, ground zero for Macau’s entertainment.

 The hotel is adorned with Azulejo tiles, a form of Iberian ceramic tile synonymous with the heritage décor found in Macau.

 There’s no loitering in Reception – during their in-room check-in, guests are served Chinese tea and local snacks.